Provar Community: A Conversation with CAST on the Battle for Quality

 Lead More Authentic Conversations

 Failing to listen to cross-functional teams makes the work harder for everyone in the software delivery lifecycle.
-While you may have the best intentions in championing quality, you must still find a balance in business requirements, user experience, and velocity.
-When everyone is pushing for their ideas to be heard rather than for quality, becoming insular and not reaching out for context during 1:1 and team meetings is almost inevitable.
-Jenny Bramble shares a lesson from a time when she made the decision to not fully connect with the team she was working with.
+While you may have the best intentions in championing quality, you must balance business requirements, user experience, and velocity.
+When everyone pushes for their ideas to be heard rather than for quality, becoming insular and not reaching out for context during 1:1 and team meetings is almost inevitable.
+Jenny Bramble shares a lesson from when she decided not to connect with the team she was working with fully.

 “I realized the value of having authentic conversations with people and understanding that just because I think a way is the right way to do something, it’s not always the best way, and you have to look at the context,” she said.

-In the same way that we carefully collect intel from our users to continuously improve our delivery, we must do the same with our internal teams and decision makers.
+In the same way, we carefully collect intel from our users to continuously improve our delivery.
+We must do the same with our internal teams and decision-makers.

 Find Your Allies